umstek/handpicked/software.md

 1. Visual Studio Code: Obviously.
 I'm not that geeky to use vim or emacs.
 2. Notepad++: Use it when the need is simple and vscode is overkill.
 I use it to edit configuration files etc. but it is powerful and can replace your favorite editor if you use it with its plugin ecosystem.
+3. Neovim: I'm unfamiliar with (neo)vim, but you might be able to get this configured with [AstroNvim](https://github.com/AstroNvim/AstroNvim), [Nvim Basic IDE](https://github.com/LunarVim/nvim-basic-ide), or [LazyVim](https://www.lazyvim.org/) that it will be closer to an IDE.

 ## Hex editors